Marine policy of the Obama administration: Offshore oil development policy

-High-profile events during the Obama presidency focused attention on the risks of deepwater oil drilling in the Exclusive Economic Zone of the U.S. The April 2010 explosion of the Macondo well, the resulting fire and sinking of the Deepwater Horizon drilling platform, and oil spill in the Gulf of Mexico occurred shortly after the Interior Department released an ambitious five-year plan for oil and gas development of the U.S. outer continental shelf (OCS).
+High-profile events during the Obama presidency focused attention on the risks of deepwater oil drilling in the EEZ of the U.S. The April 2010 explosion of the Macondo well, the resulting fire and sinking of the Deepwater Horizon drilling platform, and the oil spill in the Gulf of Mexico occurred shortly after the Interior Department released an ambitious five-year plan for oil and gas development of the U.S. outer continental shelf (OCS).
 President Obama ordered a moratorium on OCS drilling and appointed a bipartisan committee to determine the causes of the blowout and to recommend policies to prevent future disasters.
 The commission found major problems in the structure and implementation of the National Contingency Plan under the Oil Pollution Act of 1990, which was enacted following the Exxon Valdez oil spill in Alaska.
 The Department of Interior agencies responsible for overseeing OCS energy development were reorganized to separate leasing and revenues from safety regulation and enforcement.

 In 2015, hundreds of kayakers, led by a Native American canoer from the Lummi Nation, protested plans to drill for oil and gas in the Beaufort Sea and Chukchi Sea.
 They surrounded a drilling rig in waters off Seattle, Washington and prevented its departure.
 After a series of mishaps Shell Oil suspended its drilling operations in waters off Alaska.
 In December, 2016, under the authority of the U.S. Outer Continental Shelf Lands Act of 1953, a new Arctic policy of Barack Obama included actions to remove almost all U.S. Arctic waters (as well as large portions of the NW Atlantic continental shelf) from the offshore oil program.
 Ten days after the 2016 presidential election, the Interior Department released its 2017-2022 plan for offshore oil and gas leasing.
 President Trump issued an order to repeal President Obama's ban on offshore drilling in the 120 million acres of the Arctic Ocean on April 28, 2017.
 This action was intended to reinstate Arctic OCS tracts into the five-year plan for offshore drilling and thereby revoke the protection of the Arctic Ocean as set forth by President Obama.
 But this repeal was then reversed when Judge Sharon L. Gleason of the United States District Court for the District of Alaska ruled that President Obama's 2015 and 2016 protection on the Arctic Ocean and portions of the NW Atlantic would remain in full effect until revoked by Congress.
 She ruled that President Trump's withdrawal of the protections exceeded the authority of the President.